 Dear Miss Hall’s School Community,

 I recognize this news may be disconcerting.
 At the same time, I assure you that we are doing all we can to protect the health of our students, faculty, and staff.
-This is a good moment to remind everyone of the importance of maintaining healthy habits, particularly as local positivity numbers rise and as we enter the holiday season.
-We expect all community members to follow the MHS Common Good Guidelines, whether on campus, off-campus, or at home.
-By taking these steps and asking others to do the same, we can all help to protect the health of our friends and family around the world.
-Our individual and collective decisions make a huge difference in preventing the spread of the virus and contributing to the common good.
-Thank you for your support and cooperation.
+This is also a moment to remind everyone of the importance of maintaining social distancing, practicing thorough hand hygiene, paying close attention to any symptoms that may develop and staying home if you feel sick.
+We remind all community members to follow the MHS Common Good Guidelines at all times, whether on the Miss Hall’s campus and at home.
+By taking these simple steps, we all help to reduce potential transmission of the virus and support the well-being of our community.

 As always, please do not hesitate to reach out to me with questions or concerns.